-- 1.1 All NSW solicitors with current practising certificates are eligible for appointment to two of the Law Society's statutory committees the Licensing and Professional Conduct Committees. - 1.2 Solicitor appointments to other committees, including the Fidelity Fund Management Committee, are restricted to members of The Law Society of New South Wales. - 1.3 Lay1 applicants with the requisite skills are eligible for appointment to most Law Society of New South Wales committees.
-Australian Lawyers (i.e. persons who are admitted but don't hold a practising certificate) may also be appointed to the Professional Conduct Committee and Disclosure Committee.
+- 1.1 All NSW solicitors with current practising certificates are eligible for appointment to two of the Law Society's statutory committees - the Licensing and Professional Conduct Committees. - 1.2 Solicitor appointments to other committees, including the Fidelity Fund Management Committee, are restricted to members of The Law Society of New South Wales. - Lay applicants with the requisite skills are eligible for appointment to most Law Society of New South 1.3 Wales committees.